mazemasterjs/game-server/README.md

 - [x] When a character turns walls are detected where there should not be
 - [x] Peripheral vision is seeing more cells further than it should be
 - [x] Fragile Floor traps are persistent between mazes
-- [ ] Implement the rest of the engram senses for monsters
+- [x] Implement the rest of the engram senses for monsters
 - [ ] Monster wanders randomly instead of following walls
+- [ ] Monster deaths needs to use the apropriate GAME_RESULT

 ## Change Notes

+### v0.11.0

+- Monster now emits all engram senses
+- Flamethrowers no longer trigger even if you jumps away from the tripwire
+- The cat must be avoided by sneaking past, jumping over, or waiting for it to move on
+- Wait command added

 ### v0.10.0